oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-10.md

 types of replication nodes, namely, **masters** and **replicas.**
 Each shard must contain one **master** node.
 The master node performs all database write activities.
 Each shard can also contain one or more read-only **replicas**.
 The master node copies all new write activity data to the replicas.
 The replicas are then used to service read-only operations.
-The total number of masters and replicas in a shard is equal to the replication factor (RF).
-You can also think of RF as the number of copies of you data.
+The total number of masters and replicas in a shard are equal to the replication factor (RF).
+You can also think of RF as the number of copies of your data.
 For example, if you have RF=3, then you will have 1 master replication node and 2 replica replication nodes; with each replication node hold a copy of the data.
 The **shard** is often referred to has a replication group, or rg for short.
 In our diagrams, you will see notation rg1, rg2, etc. and this means replication group 1, replication group 2; or equivalently shard 1, shard 2, etc.